datacentricdesign/iob22/assignments/07-shared-pomodoro/step2.md

 # Task 2.3 Define Press Event

-To offer the ability to 'press' the pomodoro timer, we need three elements:
+To offer the ability to 'press' the pomodoro timer, we will need to define what the button should do when it pressed.

+To do this sofasticatedly, we need three elements:

 * First, we need an attribute `_pressStatus` to keep track of this status.
 In the constructor initialise the attribute `_pressStatus` to `False` (e.g. not pressed);
 * Second, we need the ability to change this status.
 Define a method `press()`.
 In this method, set the attribute `_pressStatus` to `True` and add a log 'Pomodoro pressed';